MeisaChi/Unit3_repo/Project/Project3.md

 ```
 This is the code used for the Home Screen.

+The class Home Screen will create a class for the screen, inheriting the class under MDScreen so that the program knows that the Home Screen class is connected to the GUI Home Screen in the kv file.

 user_name is uploaded from the LoginScreen, which then later when the username is sent, on_pre_enter will allow the program to show "Welcome, (username)" on the screen.

 The next 3 functions, add, check and logout are connected to each buttons so when they are pressed, it will move onto a new screen.
 The logout button is a little bit more complicated than that, as it shows a dialog.
 The function is saying that if there is no dianog, (that's why there is a 'dialog = None' at the start) MD Dialog will be called.
 The title, and the text is just text but the title is bigger.
 The 2 MD FlatButtons are the cancel and the ok buttons, and they both lead to another function which is written below when they are pressed and released.